jknowlt2/NamePlates/Readme.md

 ### How to modify parameters
-After the program is in OpenSCAD, modify the parameters where they are described.
+After opening the file in OpenSCAD, modify the parameters where they are described.
 * Regarding the text, you can change the name, font, style, size, spacing, and distance between the letters and the top (first name), left, and bottom (last name) of the plate.
 * Regarding the plate, you can change the length, width, and height.
 * Notes are written to instruct what each element can be changed to and does.